tyler-technologies-oss/tyler-icons/README.md

 > **Important:** the icons are separated out by the following directories in the package:
 > * standard: The official Google Material icons.
 > * extended: The community-based Material icons.
-> * custom: Tyler-owned custom Material icons.
+> * custom: Tyler-owned custom icons.
 >
 > Be sure to import icons from the corresponding directory within the package.
 See the [Forge icon library](https://forge.tylertech.com/core-components/iconography/library) for help finding icons.